 Another advantage is that you don’t need to replace your air filter as frequently since air isn’t constantly moving through the air filter.
 You can maintain a monthly or every-other-month changing schedule.

-Disadvantages of the Auto Setting
+Disadvantages of Setting Fan to Auto

 Keeping your fan set on auto causes it to have more starts and stops, which can wear out the fan more quickly.
 Over time that can lead to less efficient distribution of air inside the home and potential equipment repairs.